 During this whole time, we avoided anything remotely related to debt — especially credit cards and credit scores.
 I even wrote blog posts renouncing our need for credit and, subsequently, our credit score.
 Being in debt was so painful that we thought ignoring our credit and anything associated with it would help us avoid financial turmoil forever more.
 We now wish we would had gotten help from companies like https://www.leadjig.com/appointment-setting-services-for-financial-advisors/ a lot sooner.

 After a few years, the trauma wore off and we loosened our stance on credit and credit cards some.
-We applied for a few personal and business credit cards.
+We applied for a few business and personal credit cards.
 With these cards and this free credit card processing online service, we actually discovered some benefits.

 First, there were rewards.
 We used the cards for our regular business and personal spending and earned points for things like travel and cash back.
 In fact, one card even garnered us a companion pass for an entire year!
 We traveled to plenty of places either completely for free or very inexpensively.